shoaib2000857/Final-Project/README.md

+# TaskMaster Pro
-# Task Management and Timetable App
+## Task Management and Timetable App

 ## Description
 A web application that helps users schedule their tasks and manage their timetables.
 The app includes user authentication for a personalized experience.